 Urethane sheets, technically referred to as polyurethane (or PU) sheets, are durable, long-lasting sheets that are constructed from an elastic polymer, or elastomer, containing urethane carbamate links.
 Valued primarily as rigid and flexible memory foam sheets, polyurethane sheets are extremely useful in solid plastic form as well.

-Urethane sheets can be manufactured in different sizes, colors harnesses and thicknesses, with standard thicknesses ranging from .031″ to 1″.
+Urethane manufacturers construct sheets in different sizes, colors harnesses and thicknesses, with standard thicknesses ranging from .031″ to 1″.
 Different types of urethane sheets include urethane films, thermoset urethane sheets and urethane sheet adhesive compounds.

 Urethane sheets combine many of the desirable qualities of plastic, rubber and metal with longer service life than plastics, higher impact resistance than rubber, elastic memory, noise reduction, heat and chemical resistance, and many other properties.